shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the setup workspace](Images/e5-t1-s5.png "setup workspace")

-1. The **Microsoft Defender for Cloud Overview page** offers a consolidated perspective For security experts.
+1. The **Microsoft Defender for Cloud Overview page** offers a consolidated perspective for security experts.
 This section combines various independent cloud security components, such as **Secure Score, Regulatory Compliance, and Workloads Protection**, and provides detailed insights on the security posture on a distinct dashboard.

-1. On the **Recommendations page** under General, pay attention to the first part of the page.
+1. On the **Recommendations page** under _General_, pay attention to the first part of the page.
 It includes the current Secure Score, progress on the Recommendations status(both completed security controls and recommendations), and Resource health (by severity).

-1. On the **Security alerts page** under General, you can see the alerts that describe details of the affected resources, suggested remediation steps, and in some cases an option to trigger a logic app in response.
+1. On the **Security alerts page** under _General_, you can see the alerts that describe details of the affected resources, suggested remediation steps, and in some cases an option to trigger a logic app in response.
 (The Remediation steps contain the remediation logic where you can remediate the selected resource/s.
 To simplify remediation and improve your environment's security and increase your secure score, many recommendations include a Fix option.
 Fix helps you quickly remediate a recommendation on multiple resources.)